Don't get mad, get even

 In fact, unlike many similar 'don't...' proverbs, this one isn't very old.

 The person who popularised its use was John Kennedy.
-Kennedy used the expression in an interview with the American journalist Ben Bradlee.
+He used the expression in an interview with the American journalist Ben Bradlee.
 This interview was published in 1975 as part of Conversations with Kennedy:

 Some of the reasons have their roots in that wonderful law of the Boston Irish political jungle: 'Don’t get mad; get even.'

 Clearly Kennedy must have been aware of the expression prior to November 1963, when he was assassinated.
 However, I can find no records of the phrase in print during his lifetime.
-It seems that he was correct in attributing the saying to the US political scene.
-Ten years earlier the Democrat spokesperson Carmine Warschaw had used it in a speech, reported in The Californian newspaper The Valley Times, February 1965:
+It seems that he was correct in attributing 'don't get mad, get even' to the US political scene.
+The Democrat spokesperson Carmine Warschaw used it in a speech, reported in The Californian newspaper The Valley Times, February 1965: